Fundamental oscillations as a tool to distinguish boson stars from neutron stars and black holes: -modes

-In this section, we discuss the $f$-mode characteristics of massive BSs in the strong-interaction limit.
-When the scaling as mentioned in Eq.~\ref{eqn:fmode_scaling} is used, the $f$-mode equations become completely independent of the parameter $x$ containing the DM parameters (see supplementary material).

-As a preliminary check, we reproduce the results for $f$-mode characteristics, i.e., frequency and damping times, from~\cite{Flores2019}.
+When the scaling as mentioned in Eq.~\ref{eqn:fmode_scaling} is used, the $f$-mode equations become completely independent of the parameter $x$ containing the DM parameters (see appendices).
+As a preliminary check, we reproduce the results for $f$-mode characteristics, i.e., frequency and damping times, from Flores et al.~\cite{Flores2019}.
 This work restricted their study to stellar mass BSs and used select values of $m$ and $\lambda$ to study $f$-modes.
 These values are consistent with the $\sigma/m$ constraints on self-interacting DM and only restricted the work to BSs falling in the mass range of 1-6$M_{\odot}$.
-The lower bound on $\sigma/m$ is not robust, and one can have BS with arbitrary mass depending on the allowed DM parameter space.
-We apply the scaling $f' = fxM_{Pl}$ and $\tau' =\tau/xM_{Pl}$ and plot the scaled frequency and damping time and find that upon scaling the parameters, all the curves coincide (not shown here).
+The lower bound on $\sigma/m$ is not robust, and one can have BSs with arbitrary mass depending on the allowed DM parameter space.
+We apply the scaling $f' = fxM_{Pl}$ and $\tau' =\tau/xM_{Pl}$ and plot the scaled frequency and damping time, and find that upon scaling the parameters, all the curves coincide (not shown here).
 Thus, there is no need to study $f$-modes separately for different values of ($\lambda,m$) in the parameter space of massive BSs in strong interaction limits.

 In Fig.~\ref{fig:f_m_c}, we first plot dimensionless $f'$ as a function of $M'$ and compactness $C=M/R=M'/R'$.
 We get unique curves from primed quantities.
 This is because the $f$-mode equations and perturbation equations are completely independent of model parameters when written in scaled coordinates.
 We can then use scaling $f'=f(xM_{Pl})$, $M'=M/(xM_{Pl}^3)$ and $C'=C$ to obtain the curves for any set of $(\lambda, m)$ parameters.